conan-io/conan-vs-extension/docs/README.md

 Under the `"configurations"` key there is a dictionary with the correspondence between the Visual Studio configuration (key, on the left) and a Conan profile (value, on the right).

-It is important tto take into account:
+It is important to take into account:
  * Visual Studio creates the configuration name joining with a `|` character the name of the Configuration and the Platform.
  * For Conan profiles, the value declared will be used verbatim for the `--profile` argument